AbrahamJPathil/Library-Management-System-Final/README.md

    (This script will also create default users: admin@library.com [pass: admin] and student@library.com [pass: student])

 4. Open a terminal in this directory and run the final command:    "mvn clean javafx:run"

+NB (Update as of Oct 3 10:51 PM IST) --> added another sql script that creates entries with dummy entries, feel free to use that will testing my application